Making a complaint about a financial service provider

 The Financial Services and Pensions Ombudsman is an independent officer whose remit is to investigate, mediate and adjudicate unresolved complaints of customers about financial service providers and pension providers.

 All personal customers of regulated financial institutions can make complaints to the Financial Services and Pensions Ombudsman.
 People who have been offered services or have sought the provision of service from the financial institution can also make complaints to the Financial Services and Pensions Ombudsman.

 The Financial Services and Pensions Ombudsman will investigate complaints against banks, building societies, credit unions, stockbrokers, insurance companies (life and non-life), bureaux de change, investment product intermediaries, moneylenders and designated investment companies, credit intermediaries (for example, garages that offer finance on new or used cars), pawnbrokers and hire purchase companies.
 Certain mortgage lenders and the VHI may also be investigated by the Ombudsman if there is a complaint made against them.
 Since 7 February 2013, it cannot pursue complaints against the Irish Bank Resolution Corporation (IBRC) without the consent of the High Court.

-A 6 year limit applies to all cases so the Ombudsman will not investigate any case arising from events that happened over 6 years ago.
+A 6 year limit normally applies to all cases.
+This means the Ombudsman will not investigate a case arising from events that happened over 6 years ago.